docs

 How are chiropractic cash-pay and insurance-pay visits tracked and reported separately?
 Can the billing company see cash revenue and insurance revenue without combining them into a single practice financial report?

-Vendors that answer these questions at the workflow level tend to operate well in these specialties.
-Vendors that respond with "our system handles modifiers" and defer to implementation for the specifics are telling you that the specialty logic is a configuration layer, not a native feature.
+Vendors that answer these at the workflow level tend to operate well in these specialties.
+Vendors that say "our system handles modifiers" and defer the specifics to implementation are telling you the specialty logic is a configuration layer, not a native feature.
 See the billing company software evaluation guide for a broader set of demo-ready verification questions.

 When Medi is not the right fit

-Medi is not the right fit for every chiropractic or PT billing company, and the honest cases are worth naming.
+Medi is not the right fit for every chiropractic or PT billing company.
+The honest cases are worth naming.

-If your book is primarily personal injury or workers' compensation billing with minimal commercial insurance and almost no Medicare, many of Medi's modifier and MPPR features are designed for Medicare and commercial payer workflows that may not apply.
-PI and WC billing has its own lien management, authorization complexity, and settlement workflow that is handled differently than fee-for-service billing.
+If your book is primarily personal injury or workers' compensation with minimal commercial insurance and almost no Medicare, many of Medi's modifier and MPPR features target Medicare and commercial workflows that may not apply.
+PI and WC billing has its own lien management, authorization complexity, and settlement workflow, handled differently than fee-for-service.

-The fit is strongest when the billing company manages five or more chiropractic or PT practices on Medicare and commercial payers, needs cross-practice denial and underpayment workflows, and wants a platform priced around the billing company rather than per provider.
+The fit is strongest when the billing company manages five or more chiropractic or PT practices on Medicare and commercial payers, needs cross-practice denial and underpayment workflows, and wants pricing built around the billing company rather than per provider.
 See pricing for the current rate structure, or request a demo to walk through the chiro/PT-specific workflows.

 Frequently asked questions